Current

 Research Interests:

 My primary research interests are centered on understanding rock deformation at all scales.
-I am particularly interested in orogenic deformation processes,
+I am particularly interested in orogenic deformation processes, thrust tectonics, growth of faults and ductile shear zones, microstructures, and remote sensing.

 Hassan Saleh